 You can also go a little more modern with your dog names if you like.
 Percy was the fussy pug from Pocahontas, and the name definitely fits many real pugs.
 On the other end of the spectrum is the heroic Bolt, who provides a much more positive example for most dogs.

 For some, though, it’s all about the Pixar dogs.
 Dug is definitely the big winner here, as any good fan of Up can attest.
 Slink (or Slinky) is another great choice – especially if you have a longer dog of your own.
 Scud and Buster from Toy Story round things out here, lending their names to some fantastic pups.

 If you’re really looking for Disney dogs, why not go with the best known?
-Both Goofy and Pluto are dogs, after all, and their names are great fits for many different types of breeds.
+Both Goofy and Pluto are dogs, after all, and their names are great fits for many different types of breeds – particularly for dogs with floppy ears.
 Sure, one is Mickey’s friend and the other is Mickey’s pet, but that’s not really something you have to worry about when choosing a name for your own dog.

 Disney-Pixar Character Dog Names